Most diseases have a genetic component. Genetic risk scores quantify the degree of risk conferred through an

-Our Embryo report measures genetic predisposition for common conditions not included in other embryo genetic testing.
+Our Embryo Report measures genetic predisposition for the top, common chronic conditions not included in other embryo genetic testing.

 Currently, embryo testing involves the ability to screen for aneuploidy, monogenic conditions, and structural rearrangements.
 These tests are known as PGT-A, PGT-M, and PGT-SR, respectively.
-PGT-A is included in Orchid’s test and is applicable to any couple, while PGT-M and PGT-SR are done for specific clinical indications.
+PGT-A is included in Orchid’s Embryo Report and is applicable to any couple, while PGT-M and PGT-SR are done for specific clinical indications.

 Parents can safely and naturally reduce their future children’s riskfor the top 10 most common diseases.

 Coronary Heart Disease